Founder & product insight

 Orena entity facts; Orena press kit

-The reader wants practical context about "How we decide whether low-pressure habit streaks belongs inside a calm routine app" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Product fit: low pressure habit streaks" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step